PeepaPeepo/Obsidian/Dental Admission Test/Study Guide.md

 # Day #38

 - [ ] Read Feralis-Booster Notes Ch 5.
 Developmental Biology in detail and memorize only key concepts – After reviewing this chapter, try to review everything up until this point again.
-- [ ] Use DATBooster’s Keyhole, Top-Front-End, Angle Ranking, Hole Punching, and Pattern Folding Question Banks to practice 10 questions each.
+- [x] Use DATBooster’s Keyhole, Top-Front-End, Angle Ranking, Hole Punching, and Pattern Folding Question Banks to practice 10 questions each.
 - [ ] Use DATBooster’s Cube Counting Generators to practice 10 questions.
-How si this doing
+How is this doing

 Day #39

 - [ ]  Read DATBooster’s Organic Chemistry Notes: Ch 9.
 Alcohols, Ethers, and Epoxides
-- [ ]  Watch DATBooster’s Organic Chemistry Videos: Functional Group Chemistry (6.1 - 6.10) if you are
-having trouble with understanding the concepts in Ch 9.
+- [ ]  Watch DATBooster’s Organic Chemistry Videos: Functional Group Chemistry (6.1 - 6.10) if you are having trouble with understanding the concepts in Ch 9.
 (Recommended)
 - [ ]  Complete DATBooster’s Organic Chemistry Questions Banks: Alcohols, Ethers, & Epoxides
-2025 Edition (Updated: 1/22/2025)
- DATBooster | Booster PrepTM
-18
- - [ ]  Complete Extra Reading Comprehension Practice #15 and 16 – Practice using the strategy that
-works best for you.
+- [ ]  Complete Extra Reading Comprehension Practice #15 and 16 – Practice using the strategy that works best for you.
 - [ ]  Watch Quantitative Reasoning Videos: Applied Mathematics (4.8-4.11)
 - [ ]  Complete Applied Mathematics - Question Banks 8-9 (20 questions)

 Day #40
 - [ ]  Watch DATBooster’s Biology Videos: Evolution
 - [ ]  Read Feralis-Booster Notes Ch 6.
 Evolution, Ecology, and Behavior (Pages 1-16, until Animal